Navid2005/Team_Tea_Bingers_WRO2024/README.md

-INITIAL MODELS (LAST UPDATED 20TH SEPT 2024)
+PROGRESS TAB (LAST UPDATED 20TH SEPT 2024)
 -
+Check here for daily updates and changes made to our robot and see how it develops in front of your eyes

 Coco was intially conceptualized to be rectangular in shape, with large wheels to allow for the best grip and a large surface area to allow components to be added without any difficulty as shown in first models created, a more detailed description is given in the MODELS directory, and whilst it seemed great, we had to go back on the drawing board as the steering system was not well-suited and did not work as planned, nevertheless, here is the first iteration of COCO, COCO V1.0:

 ![Angled view of coco V1 0](https://github.com/user-attachments/assets/dd64bba0-5738-4167-a465-3b3ddb0d7ecb)